thegreekjester/Facial_Verification_Chrome_Extension/README.md

 ## Usage

-1. **After Set up, run "npm run build" to create out the new build folder**
+1. After installation, go to main directory of the repo and run "npm run build" in terminal to create the build folder (used for extension uploading)

-2. **Go to "chrome://extensions/" in your browser and upload the build folder you just created as a new extension**
+2. Type "chrome://extensions/" in your browser and click "load unpacked" in the top left and select that build folder from step 1

-3. **Go to ./server and run "export FLASK_APP=flask_server.py" in the terminal**
+3. Navigate to ./server and type `export FLASK_APP=flask_server.py` in the terminal

-4. **Start Flask server by running "flask run" in terminal**
+4. Start Flask server by typing `flask run` in terminal

-5. **Train the Neural Network by Capturing a video of you, then press "train model"; You should receive a message saying model is successfully trained**
+5. Train the Neural Network by clicking "Record" to record a video of you, then press "train model"; **You should receive a message saying model is successfully trained**

-6. **Go to a website that your chrome browser has saved the passwords for, then open up extension and take a photo.
-Then Click "keep photo".
-If the model recognized you, the user name and password should populate the login**
+6. Go to a website that your chrome browser has saved the passwords for, then open up extension and take a photo.
+Click "verify user".
+If the model recognized you, your name should appear on top of the image and your user name and password should populate the login.

-7. **Congrats!
-You now can sign in with your facial features!!**
+7. Congrats!
+You now can sign in with your facial features!!

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-## Tests
-Describe and show how to run the tests with code examples.

-## How to use?
-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.

 ## Contribute

-Let people know how they can contribute into your project.
-A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.
+Pull Requests are always welcome!

 ## Credits
-Give proper credits.
-This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.

-#### Anything else that seems useful
+Kara Chill, Pat Katsos, Louis Katsos for their faces during testing

 ## License
-A short snippet describing the license (MIT, Apache etc)

 MIT © [Peter Katsos]()